Training Outcomes Within Your Budget!

 Principles of the Kanban Board

 b) Limiting Work In Progress (WIP): Kanban emphasises the importance of setting WIP limits for each stage of the workflow.
 By restricting the number of tasks that can be worked on simultaneously, teams can avoid overburdening individuals and prevent bottlenecks.
-WIP limits ensure a smooth flow of work, encourage better focus, and reduce the risk of multitasking, which can lead to inefficiencies and errors.

 Benefits of the Kanban Board

-Implementing Kanban in your workflow
+Implementing Kanban in Your Workflow

 Teams can implement the Kanban method in their project workflow using the following key steps:

-Defining the workflow
+1) Defining the Workflow

 Before implementing Kanban, it's essential to understand your existing workflow.
 Analyse how work moves through your team or organisation, from initiation to completion.
 Identify the various stages and steps involved in completing a task or project.
 This analysis will provide a foundation for designing your Kanban Board and mapping your workflow onto it.

-Setting up the Kanban Board
+2) Setting up the Kanban Board

 Conclusion